United States Department of Defense: National Military Establishment

 After the end of World War II, President Harry Truman proposed the creation of a unified department of national defense.
-In a special message to Congress on 19 December 1945, the president cited both wasteful military spending and inter-departmental conflicts.
+In a special message to the Congress on 19 December 1945, the president cited wasteful military spending and interdepartmental conflicts.
 Deliberations in Congress went on for months focusing heavily on the role of the military in society and the threat of granting too much military power to the executive.
+On 26 July 1947, Truman signed the National Security Act of 1947, which established the National Military Establishment (NME) and created the National Security Council, National Security Resources Board, United States Air Force, and the Joint Chiefs of Staff.
+The NME was placed under the control of the new post of secretary of defense.

-On 26 July 1947, Truman signed the National Security Act of 1947, which set up a unified military command known as the "National Military Establishment", as well as creating the Central Intelligence Agency, the National Security Council, National Security Resources Board, United States Air Force (formerly the Army Air Forces) and the Joint Chiefs of Staff.
-The act placed the National Military Establishment under the control of a single secretary of defense.
 The National Military Establishment formally began operations on 18 September, the day after the Senate confirmed James V. Forrestal as the first secretary of defense.
-The National Military Establishment was renamed the "Department of Defense" on 10 August 1949 and absorbed the three cabinet-level military departments, in an amendment to the original 1947 law.
-The renaming is alleged to be due to the Establishment's abbreviation, NME, being pronounced "enemy".
+The National Military Establishment was renamed the "Department of Defense" on 10 August 1949, and absorbed the three cabinet-level military departments, in an amendment to the original 1947 law.